srinandan/websocket-sample/README.md

 Option 2: Build the binary manually using [./build.sh](./client/build.sh) Option 3: Build using [goreleaser](https://goreleaser.com/) `goreleaser --snapshot --skip-publish --rm-dist`
 NOTE: has been tested with v0.120.3

-## API Proxy

-An API Proxy is included which verifies an API Key before allowing the websocket connection.

-* Apigee hybrid runtime
-* GKE 1.13.x

 ## Test